emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 #+findex: string-match
 -->

 As you work with Emacs Lisp, you will encounter the concept of "match data" and the concomitant functions ~match-data~, ~match-beginning~, ~match-string~, and so on.
 These refer to the results of the last search, which is typically performed by the functions ~re-search-forward~, ~looking-at~, ~string-match~, and related.
 Each time you perform a search, the match data gets updated.
-Be mindful of this common side effect ([[#h:side-effect-and-return-value][Side effect and return value]]).
+Be mindful of this common side effect ([Side effect and return value](#h:side-effect-and-return-value)).
 If you forget about it, chances are your code will not do the right thing.

-In the following code block, I define a function that performs a search in the current buffer and returns a list of match data without text properties, where relevant ([[#h:text-has-its-own-properties][Text has its own properties]]).
+In the following code block, I define a function that performs a search in the current buffer and returns a list of match data without text properties, where relevant ([Text has its own properties](#h:text-has-its-own-properties)).

 ```emacs-lisp
 (defun my-get-match-data (regexp)